 - Put the oatmeal, peanut butter, and honey in a food processor and mix until smooth.

-- Divide into 12 balls and form uniform balls with your hands.
+- Use a cookie scoop to divide into 12 balls and form uniform balls with your hands.

 - Put the balls on a cookie sheet and put them in the fridge until they firm up.